-Buying the best olive oil is worthless if you won’t store it properly.
+Buying the best olive oil is worthless if you don’t store it properly.
 Olive oil, if not stored correctly, will lose its ingredients, especially antioxidants such as polyphenols.
-Today, I’ll show you how to properly store olive oil after opening, so that it can be fresh for an extended period.
+In this post, I’ll show you how I store olive oil after opening each bottle so it keeps its freshness as much as possible.

 Prevention Step: Avoid Buying in Large Bottles